 Children who suffer from severe allergies should know where their drugs are kept (as should all staff) and who is able to administer them.
-A list of staff trained in the use of an Epi-pen is kept on the emergency treatment display in the office.

 The names of all children who suffer from asthma or allergies should be stuck in the front of the register along with emergency procedures for supply teachers.